eduNEXT/eox-audit-model/README.rst

 Using the Decorator
 -------------------

-The plugin also provides a decorator that can be used to automatically log method executions.
+The plugin also provides a decorator that can be used to log method executions automatically.
 The decorator handles calling the `execute_action` method behind the scenes and saves the information for you.

 Example: